sergei202/okcoders-module2/week2/homework.md

 - Don't forget to add the jQuery library!
 - What do we need when counting something?
 A variable!
 - Remember that we can use [`.text()`](https://www.w3schools.com/jquery/html_text.asp) to update the text inside of an element.

+## Day 3 - Monday the 19th

+Create a web page to count the number of votes for Item A and Item B.
+#### Hints
+- This is very similar to the click counter from yesterday.
+But instead of one button and one `<div>`, you'll need two of each.
+- If we're counting/tracking two separate items, how many variables do we need?